peterloes/Scales/README.md

 An efficient application to monitor and control animal behaviour in wildlife as well as in laboratory settings

--	Compatible with different RFID systems and triggers
+-	Compatible with different RFID systems
 -	Low power consumption and specific data collection lead to long lasting collection periods
 -	Applicable world-wide due to its compatibility with different types of radio clock receivers
 -	High observation quality through low disturbance of the animals